 The National Bureau of Economic Research

-(NBER) analyzes economic indicators to determine the phases of the
+(NBER) analyzes economic indicators to determine the phases of

-and contractions, or business cycles.
+economic expansions and contractions, or business cycles.

 One of the main basic economic models is the circular-flow model, which describes